 It’s National Panda Day!
-I love to use these holidays and special days throughout the year to create fun, learning activities for my kids like this Panda Report.
+I love to use these holidays and special days throughout the year to create fun, writing activities for my kids like this Panda Report.

 The Panda Report: